 Just bear in mind that these banks don’t have physical branches.
 So all your banking is done online or via their apps, which makes things super convenient but also means you won’t have in-person support.

 Many of these mobile banks also offer paid plans, which typically include benefits like higher withdrawal limits, travel insurance, and additional perks to enhance your banking experience.
+Prices range from 3.99€ to 50€ per month, depending on the features included.

 🔥 Bonus Tip: Zero-fee accounts often have limits on features like free withdrawals or transfers.
 To maximize your benefits, consider opening multiple mobile bank accounts to extend your limits.
 And if you need a credit card but don’t want to open one, bunq offers a free prepaid card that works just like a credit card!
 Check out our bunq mobile bank review for all the details.